Office of the Vice President for Student Affairs

 Registered students are eligible for services during the semester in which they are enrolled at Texas State.
 Students may access Student Health Center services on a fee-for-service basis for one semester after graduation or after the semester in which they were last registered.

-Nominal charges are assessed for lab tests, X-rays, medications, immunizations, allergy injections and other services.
+Students can access health care services regardless of insurance status.
+The Student Health Center accepts private insurance and is in-network with many plans.
+Check www.healthcenter.txstate.edu for a list of in-network plans.
+Students who are out-of-network or have no insurance receive discounts for services to ensure access to affordable care.
+Nominal charges are assessed for office visits, lab tests, X-rays, medications, immunizations, allergy injections and other services.
 Payment for services is due at the time treatment is rendered.
-The Student Health Center accepts cash, checks, MasterCard, VISA, American Express, Discover and Bobcat Buck$.
+The Student Health Center-San Marcos accepts cash, checks, credit cards and Bobcat Buck$.
+The Student Health Center-Round Rock accepts credit cards.

 Student Health Insurance

 All students are strongly encouraged to have some form of health insurance.
 An optional student health insurance plan is available to students.
-The insurance plan is less expensive than most comprehensive medical insurance plans and provides coverage for injuries, illness, emergency room visits, hospitalizations and prescriptions (some limitations apply).
-Pre-existing medical conditions are not covered during the first year of coverage, unless the student has been continuously insured for the previous year.
-Students can submit documentation of continuous coverage under a prior health insurance policy to the student insurance company for possible reduction of the pre-existing condition exclusionary period.
+The insurance plan provides coverage for injuries, illness, emergency room visits, hospitalizations and prescriptions (some limitations apply).

 International students will be billed for the health insurance premium twice a year, and it must be paid by the fall and spring tuition payment deadlines.
 Fall insurance coverage will be billed prior to the fall semester and spring/summer coverage will be billed prior to the spring semester.
 International students who wish to have the insurance premium waived must present proof of comparable insurance to the Student Health Center for approval prior to each semester’s payment deadline.